'Dublin' statistics (migr_dub)

 3.1.
 Data description

-Dublin statistics contain information based on Article 4.4 of the Council Regulation 862/2007 with reference to:
+Dublin statistics contain information based on Article 4.4 of the Regulation (EC) 862/2007 on Migration and international protection as amended by the Regulation (EU) 2020/851 with reference to:

-• The number of requests for taking back or taking charge of an asylum seeker or a third-country national.
+• number of requests (and re-examination of requests) for taking back or taking charge of an asylum seeker;

-• The provisions on which the requests for taking back or taking charge are based.
+• provisions on which the requests (and re-examination of requests) for taking back or taking charge are based;

-• The decisions taken in response to the requests for taking back or taking charge.
+• decisions taken in response to the requests (and re-examination of requests) for taking back or taking charge;

-• The number of unilateral decisions taken by Member States to examine the application of an asylum seeker
+• number of unilateral decisions taken by Member States to examine the application of an asylum seeker;

-• The numbers of transfers to which the decisions taken in response to the requests for taking back or taking charge lead.
+• numbers of transfers to which the decisions, (taken in response to the requests for taking back or taking charge), lead;

-• The number of requests for information and responses on such requests.
+• number of requests for information and responses to such requests.

 3.2.
 Classification system

 ISO 3166 is the International Standard for country codes and codes for their subdivisions.
-Therefore the classification of Dublin data for reporting (GEO) and partner countries (PARTNER) is based on ISO-3166 (using alpha-2) with minor changes.
+The classification of Dublin data for reporting (GEO) and partner countries (PARTNER) is based on ISO-3166 (using alpha-2) with minor changes.

 For any non-international concepts/breakdowns, classifications are based on Eurostat standards, e.g.: